robinhood/faust/docs/index.rst

 **Faust** is a Python library for *event processing* and *streaming applications* that are decentralized and fault-tolerant.

-It is heavily inspired by tools such as `Kafka Streams`_, `Apache Spark`_, `Apache Storm`_, `Apache Samza`_ and `Apache Flink`_; but takes a radically much simpler approach to stream processing.
+Heavily inspired by tools such as `Kafka Streams`_, `Apache Spark`_, `Apache Storm`_, `Apache Samza`_ and `Apache Flink`_; Faust takes a radically much more straightforward approach to stream processing.

-Faust defines a simple API that can be used for both *stream processing* (e.g. `Kafka Streams`_), and *event processing* (as provided by libraries such as :pypi:`celery`).
-It also runs a web server so you can optionally host your web app directly from Faust.
-This enables you to rapidly prototype traditionally complicated web app architectures, in a simple manner that is also easy to deploy and maintain.
+Faust defines a simple API used for both *stream processing* (e.g., `Kafka Streams`_), and *event processing* (as provided by libraries such as :pypi:`celery`).
+It also runs a web server so you can optionally host your web app directly from Faust, and that enables you to rapidly prototype traditionally complex web app architectures, in a simple manner that is also easy to deploy and maintain.

-To learn more about faust go to the :ref:`intro` introduction page, or go directly to the :ref:`quickstart` tutorial.
+To learn more about Faust go to the :ref:`intro` introduction page, or go directly to the :ref:`quickstart` tutorial.

 .. _`Kafka Streams`: https://kafka.apache.org/documentation/streams